 Call for Abstract

-2nd Global Meeting on Clinical Oncology & Radiology, will be organized around the theme “Most Oncologists dump end-of-life talks on other MDs”
+2nd Global Meeting on Medical and Clinical Oncology , will be organized around the theme “Most Oncologists dump end-of-life talks on other MDs”

 Clinical Oncology-2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Clinical Oncology-2019